CS178A-B/final-project-sentinals/Face_RecognitionV1/README.md

 # How to run Facial Recognition
-   To run in Linux, Follow these Steps
+   To run on Raspberry pi, Follow these Steps
 Steps:
 1. First Open Command Line
-2. Type cd filename.py wherever you save it on you computer
+2. Type cd filename.py wherever you save it on you computer i.e Desktop, Documents, etc.
 3. Then in filename type python filename.py
-4. Boom!
-There your camera should show your face that it is being recognized.
+4. There your camera should show your face that it is being recognized.
 5. To exit out of the program press Escape Key
 That's all!